Our Museum is now open, bringing over two centuries of justice history to life.

 Since then, the TUC and numerous union members have come to visit the courtroom where the infamous trial of the Tolpuddle Martyrs took place.

 Shire Hall Historic Courthouse Museum is managed by the Shire Hall (Dorchester) Trust, a Charitable Incorporated Organisation, registered charity number 1163252.
-Our polices, developed to guide the running of the Trust and the Museum, can be downloaded here (coming soon).
+Our polices, developed to guide the running of the Trust and the Museum, are available on request.